Extension Best Practices

 For optimal behavior, there are a few best practices you should follow when setting up and working on your extensions:

-If, however, you have users that need to be isolated from each other's work—say, different consultant organizations doing implementation work for different pillars—you may opt to separate your work by pillar, and create one project for each.
+• If, on the other hand, you have users that need to be isolated from each other's work—say, different consultant organizations doing implementation work for different pillars, or a larger team that uses a common Oracle Cloud Application environment family to develop, test, and host extensions from multiple pillars—you may opt to separate your work by creating one project for each pillar.

 Whether you choose to use a single project with multiple repositories or multiple projects, the goal is to keep the work for each pillar separated in its own extension (repository).